shinyorg/ConfigurationExtensions/README.md

 This provider allows writes and persists across application restarts.
 It is a wrapper around the Android/iOS shared preferences.

+1. Install the NuGet package 'Shiny.Extensions.Configuration'
-For this configuration source, nothing special is required, simply add the following to the configuration builder.
+2. For this configuration source, nothing special is required, simply add the following to the configuration builder:

 ```csharp
 var configuration = new ConfigurationBuilder()